 But it’s much better for your business to take the initiative.
 Customer retention is the lifeblood of wellness businesses, and keeping customers curious and interested in what’s coming next is essential for retention.

-The signage in your facility windows hasn’t changed since 2014.
-The colors are still bright, so you really don’t see the need.
+The signage in your facility windows hasn’t changed since Year 2.
+The colors haven’t faded, much, so you really don’t see the need.

 The posters on the wall haven’t changed either.
 Why bother?
 Weight loss is weight loss, right?